rebelsky/sams-assorted-musings-reflections/spring-break-2025.md

 You know what?
 I don't care.
 I'm going to call it a successful break.
 Because it ended up being a genuine break, or at least for parts of it did.
 I rested.
 I read.
 I watched TV.
 I spent time with friends.
 I cooked.
 I slept.

-Perhaps I should start overplanning my breaks [5].
+Perhaps I should stop overplanning my breaks [5,6].

 ---